Muhammad Salleh Perang

-Muhamad Salleh bin Perang (1841 – 21 July 1915) was a Malay statesman, traveller, and military leader who served in the administration of the independent kingdom of Johor from 1856 to 1912, today part of Malaysia.
+Muhamad Salleh bin Perang (1841 – 21 July 1915) was a Malay statesman, traveller, and military leader who served in the administration of the independent Sultanate of Johor from 1856 to 1912, today part of Malaysia.
 Carrying the title of Dato Bentara Luar, he was in charge of establishing new towns and settlements in Johor, as well as surveying and mapping its territories.
-He also accompanied Sultan Abu Bakar on the latter's official visit to Meiji Japan in 1883, recording his impressions in the Tarikh Dato' Bentara Luar, published in 1928.
+He also accompanied Sultan Abu Bakar on the latter's official visit to Meiji Japan in 1883, recording his impressions in the Tarikh Dato' Bentara Luar published in 1928.

 Map making and development tasks

 Salleh was a bureaucrat whose duty was to manage and develop lands and taking care of gambir and black pepper plantations.
-As the Head of the Land Management and State Survey, he successfully drew a complete map of Johor with Jawi legends.
-It was the first complete map that was plotted for a state in the Malay Peninsula.
+As the Head of the Land Management and State Survey, he successfully drew a complete map of Johore annotated in Jawi with geographical details for most of the district of Johore plus roads and cities that were planned for development during his tenure; this information was then used to plan further developments of Johore.
+The complete map was the first of its kind plotted for any state in the Malay Peninsula.

-This information was then used to plan the development of Johor State.
-The map showed all the roads and cities that were planned for development during his tenure.
-The map also shows geographical details for most of the district of Johore.

 Salleh was involved in the development and planning of the cities of Bandar Maharani (1888) and Batu Pahat (1893).